richrace/arctis-monitor/README.md

 #### Force

-To force load a refresh of headphones press the <kbd>Alt</kbd> key at the same time you click, and then right click to see any changes.
+To force load a refresh of headphones press the <kbd>⇧ Shift</kbd> key at the same time you click, and then right click to see any changes.

 ### macOS